.info

-The TLD info was a response to ICANN's highly publicized announcement, in late 2000, of a phased release of seven new generic top-level domains.
+The TLD info followed ICANN's highly publicized announcement, in late 2000, of a phased release of seven new generic top-level domains.
 The event was the first addition of major gTLDs since the Domain Name System was developed in the 1980s.
 The seven new gTLDs, selected from over 180 proposals, were meant in part to take the pressure off the com domain.

 History

 Domain info has been operated by Afilias since its creation.
 In 2003, it was the first gTLD domain to support IETF standards-based internationalized domain names.
 In 2001, Afilias CTO (Ram Mohan) discovered problems with the Universal Acceptance of the domain due to it being the first tld whose length was greater than two or three characters.

 The launching of info involved a "Sunrise Period" for trademark owners, followed by a "landrush" open to all, the first time such a process had ever been conducted for a new gTLD.
-This process received criticism for giving trademarks precedence over words that are generic in other contexts; for instance, the Caterpillar construction equipment company was able to register cat.info before more generic users, such as feline enthusiasts, were allowed to register.
+This process received criticism for giving trademarks precedence over words that are generic in other contexts; for instance, the Caterpillar construction equipment company was able to register cat.info before feline enthusiasts were.

 Although a large number of fraudulent registrations were initially made by registrants who did not actually own a valid trademark, a challenge procedure later weeded out most of these.

 Prior to launch, the names of countries were reserved from registration at the request of ICANN, to the consternation of those who had paid pre-registration fees to attempt to register these names in the landrush.
 ICANN's Governmental Advisory Committee, composed of country representatives from around the world applauded the move, the first by any major domain to protect the national interests of sovereign nations.

+In November 2020, it was announced that Afilias was acquired by Donuts, the domain name registry operator.
+In 2022, Afilias and Donuts were merged and brought under a single company, Identity Digital.